 He isn’t here!
 He has been raised from the dead, just as he said would happen.
 Matthew 28:6

-A man and a woman wearing lab coats enter a laboratory.
-She holds a clipboard and pencil, and he clasps a small white rectangular object.
-The man puts the white object in a small glass tank filled with water.
+A MAN and a woman wearing white lab coats enter a laboratory, she with a clipboard and pencil, he with a small white rectangular object clasped in his hand.
+The man places the white object in a glass tank filled with ordinary tap water.
 It bobs to the surface.
-The woman makes a note on her clipboard.
-The man again pushes the object to the bottom of the tank.
-It again bobs to the surface.
-The woman writes.
+The woman records something on her data sheet.

 After performing the event repeatedly in a controlled environment, observing and recording the result, the scientists conclude that a bar of Ivory Soap floats.
 It has been proven scientifically.

 However, the resurrection of Christ can be proven by the evidential method.
 You can’t find any oral testimony, because no one is still alive from the first century.
-But we have the written evidence of the disciples in the Bible and the physical evidence of the empty tomb.
+But you have the written testimony of the disciples in the Bible and the physical testimony of the empty tomb.

-Your faith in Christ isn’t blind.
-It’s not stupid.
-The life and ministry of Jesus, his miracles, and his resurrection can be proven—and they have been.
-You can be sure of your faith—by the evidence!
+Your faith in Christ isn’t blind or unfounded.
+The life and ministry of Jesus, his miracles, and his resurrection can be proven evidentially, and they have been.

-TALK: How would you respond to someone who said you can’t prove the truth of the Christian faith?
+REFLECT: How would you respond to someone who said you can’t prove the truth of the Christian faith?
 What do you need to prove a fact evidentially?